thelunatic/rtems_gsoc18/_posts/2018-07-15-gcno-files.md

 to go ahead with the gcov support without understanding the format of the file we are working with.

-To deal with this we have planned to created a `GCNO_DUMPER` program to dump the contents of the gcno files into a human readeable txt format.
+To deal with this we have planned to create a `GCNO_DUMPER` program to dump the contents of the gcno files into a human readeable txt format.
 I have already started the dumper project and it can be followed in the following repository.